declanecr/gymGenerator/README.md

 ### 6.6 Verify auth flow

-1. Navigate to `/register`, create a user.
+1. Navigate to `/register` and create a user.
-2. On success you should land on `/dashboard` and see the token box.
+2. After registering you should land on `/dashboard` where your workouts and templates are listed
-3. Refresh the page — the token persists thanks to `localStorage` hydration.
+3. Refresh the page and navigate around the app to confirm you remain logged in and can still access the dashboard
-4. Click **Logout** — you’re redirected to `/login` and the token disappears from dev-tools → Application → Local Storage.
+4. Click **Logout** — you're redirected to `/login` and the token disappears from dev-tools → Application → Local Storage.

 You now have a working full-stack auth MVP.